 Many people can benefit from using trusts in their financial planning.
 They are powerful tools and can help make sure the grantor’s wishes are carried out.
 Most commonly, people can use a revocable trust to avoid probate costs.

-Irrevocable trust tend to be utilized primarily by the affluent, with some notable exceptions.
+Irrevocable trusts tend to be utilized primarily by the more affluent, with some notable exceptions.
 In an irrevocable trust, the grantor gives up all ownership rights.
 This can be useful in several situations.

 Primary Uses of Irrevocable Trusts